techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 4. System.out.println("value is " + ((x > 4) ?
 99.99 : 9));
 5. }
 6. }

-   a.
-The output: value is 99.99
+A. The output: value is 99.99

-   b.
-The output: value is 9
+B. The output: value is 9

-   c.
-The output: value is 9.0
+C. The output: value is 9.0

-   d.
-A compiler error at line 4
+D. A compiler error at line 4

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 Yes